MLAA

 June 4, 2020

-Alaska State Troopers received the report and NCIS was notified through the Multiple Threat Alert Center.
+An Alaska State Trooper received the sexual assault report, NCIS was notified through the Multiple Threat Alert Center, and TOTE provided a statement covering the incident report and SBX-1's response.

 June 16, 2020

-SBX-1 personnel and reporting-person interviews were described in the executive summary.
+SBX-1 personnel were interviewed, according to the NCIS executive summary.

 July 7, 2020